aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 The road to riches is paved with homework.

-Last update: Sun Jun 30 05:07:03 2024
+Last update: Mon Jul  1 05:08:04 2024

 ### Let's play! 🎮